James Bond Island & Phang Nga Sunset

 James Bond Island without the crowds!

 We will pick you up from your hotel in Khao Lak and take you on a picturesque drive through the plantations and small villages that line the road to Phang Nga.
-Once we arrive in Phang Nga town our first stop will be the Phang Nga Museum where our guide will explain to you about the history and culture of Phang Nga, before it was made famous by Mr Roger Moore in the 1970s.
+Once we arrive in Phang Nga our first stop is the ancient cave temple, home to a golden reclining Buddha and a troop of wild monkeys.

 We then head out of town to a small local pier from where we take a long-tail boat out through the thick mangrove forests and into the bay.
 As we cruise around beautiful limestone cliffs and mountains our guide will explain some of the folk stories and legends behind their amazing shapes.
 Soon you we will arrive at Khao Phing Kan and Ko Ta Pu which are more commonly referred to as the James Bond Island.
 Here you can swim in the small limestone bay and take photographs of the famous views and rock formations before we return to the boat and head towards the Koh Panyi fishing village.